Nethereum/Nethereum.Game.Sample/README.md

 [![Cross platform game development with Ethereum using UrhoSharp and .Net](http://img.youtube.com/vi/WtpmCmP11Iw/0.jpg)](https://www.youtube.com/watch?v=WtpmCmP11Iw "Cross platform game development with Ethereum using UrhoSharp and .Net")

+Note: in this sample, a special INFURA API key is used: `7238211010344719ad14a89db874158c`.
+If you wish to use this sample in your own project you’ll need to [sign up on INFURA](https://infura.io/register) and use your own key.